You guys: we just got back from the SCCE’s annual conference—you know, Compliance Mardi Gras—and MY, HOW THINGS HAVE CHANGED over the past few years.

 And if you’d attended, you’d also have seen us hand out these guys:

 ... to celebrate the launch of Compliance Design Club on October 1st, which is like Amazon Prime for compliance content—a la carte e-commerce with member benefits.
-We also have a video tour of it:
+You can even try it for free!
+Just go here.

 Fine, fine: enough bragging.
 Let's get specific about the themes we're seeing that show us how much things have changed.